Fort Oglethorpe finalizes pump station project, purchases equipment for more upgrades

 For Oglethorpe’s work to upgrade sewer pump stations in town continues to progress with the closeout of one project and the purchase of equipment to complete another.

-During the most recent City Council meeting on July 22, Public Utilities Director Phil Parker asked for the board’s approval of a change order for one contract, and the purchase of two motors to upgrade another area in need.
+During the City Council's July 22 meeting, Public Utilities Director Phil Parker asked for the board’s approval of a change order for one contract, and the purchase of two motors to upgrade another area in need.

-Parker says the pump station was originally built in 1995 with one of the motors upgraded in 2015.
-He also opined that purchase of the new motors would complement other areas of the station and would have it setup for prime efficiency moving forward.
+Parker says the pump station was originally built in 1995, with one of the motors upgraded in 2015.
+He also said that purchase of the new motors would complement other areas of the station and would have it set up for prime efficiency moving forward.

 In addition to unanimously approving the purchase of the new motors, the board likewise approved a final change order for closeout of the Beaver Road/Westside pump station upgrade.